Celebration of Excellence Award Recipients 2014/2015 Academic Year

 The Dr. Martin Luther King, Jr. Award

-The Dr. Martin Luther King, Jr. Award is given annually by Hiram College to a student who, through the quality of his or her leadership and overall character, exemplifies a spirit of inclusiveness and an appreciation for multiculturalism and diversity.
+The Dr. Martin Luther King, Jr. Award is given annually by Hiram College to a student or students who, through the quality of his or her leadership and overall character, exemplifies a spirit of inclusiveness and an appreciation for multiculturalism and diversity.
 The value of the Dr. Martin Luther King, Jr. Award is based on investment returns and typically exceeds $500.

 Yuksel Ismail Scholarship in Humanities